mvajs1/web-challenge/README.md

 - Target URL can be changed inside `/src/main/resources/properties/local.properties`
 - All files generated during test execution are saved inside `target` folder.
 - Tests are configured to run in parallel.
 To change that behavior, open `src/main/resources/junit-platform.properties` and set `junit.jupiter.execution.parallel.enabled` to `false`.
+- There is a known issue with `BeanUtils` library that outputs an error in the console (https://issues.apache.org/jira/browse/BEANUTILS-477).
+This does not affect the test execution in any way.